Magikcraft/product-board/README.md

 To view the current versions of a Magikcraft server, use the command `/magikcraft`.

+### In this release:

-Internal changes to better support dynamic reloading of the Magikcraft API.
+1. Internal changes to better support dynamic updating of the Magikcraft API.
+There is no user-visible impact at this time.
+We're working on a workaround for https://github.com/npm/npm/issues/18178 at the moment.

-The global `eventbus` object, which allows communication between JS Engines is re-enabled.
-This can be used to make spells that share player locations or shared state like a game score.
+2. The global `eventbus` object, which allows pub/sub communication between JS Engines, is re-enabled.
+The eventbus can be used to make spells that share player locations (for example, to let you publish your location for others to teleport to you) or shared state like a game score.

 Here is an example using it: